reswitched/robocop-ng/README.md

 ---

+## Contributing

+Contributions are welcome.
+If you're unsure if your PR would be merged or not, either open an issue, ask on ReSwitched off-topic pinging ave or DM ave.

+You're expected to use [black](https://github.com/psf/black) for code formatting before sending a PR.
+Simply install it with pip (`pip3 install black`), and run it with `black .`.

+---

 ## Credits

 Robocop-NG was initially developed by @aveao and @tumGER.
 It is currently maintained by @aveao.
 Similarly, the official robocop-ng on reswitched discord guild is hosted by @aveao too.